SteveBenner/ruby-scripts/README.md

 Note: Scripts are designed and tested for use in **OS X 10.9 Mavericks** using my unique environment and tools; their functionality is not guaranteed in other systems.

 ---
-### Homebrew
-Tools and for improving Homebrew and solving related issues

-**1. osxfuse** Some software, such as Bitcasa and TrueCrypt, install libs that don't brew nicely with others

 ### Util
 Some miscellaneous scripts I wrote to make my life easier, or just for fun/experimentation.